An inspiring person is holding a plant in the dirt, showcasing an encouraging example.

 • A decarbonisation roadmap

-Support partners over a period of 6 to 12 months through a state-of-affairs assessment, collaborative workshops, identification of solutions, modelling of a trajectory and intermediate targets to be deployed by 2030, as well as cost estimates.
+Co-construction with partners for a climate and environmental roadmap, through a state-of-affairs assessment, collaborative workshops, identification of solutions, emissions trajectory modelling as well as costs and savings estimates.

 • A system of continuous improvement